nexmo-community/lex-sample-voice-application/README.md

 # Amazon Lex sample Voice API application

-Use this sample application using Vonage Voice API to connect to a Lex connector for voice interaction with a Lex bot, including real time transcripts and sentiment analysis.
+This sample application allows you to call a phone number to interact with an Amazon Lex bot using Vonage Voice API, including getting real time transcripts and sentiment analysis.

+This application uses a Lex connector application (more details below) for the actual 2-way audio interaction with the Lex bot.

 ## Amazon Lex access

-In order to get started, you will need to have an [AWS account](http://aws.amazon.com), as well as a bot on [Amazon Lex](https://aws.amazon.com/lex/).
+In order to get started, you will need to have an [AWS account](https://aws.amazon.com), as well as a bot on [Amazon Lex](https://aws.amazon.com/lex/).

 Use an existing Amazon Lex bot or create a new one.

-You will need your Lex bot name, as well as the Alias of the bot, which is located in Settings -> Aliases (when your bot page is open).
+You will need your Lex bot name, as well as the Alias of the bot, which is located under Settings -> Aliases (when your bot page is open).

 You will also need to know an active AWS Access Key ID and Secret Key pair.